appuk/Data-Mining/README.md

 3. BayesianKnowledgeTracing:
 In this code, I have implemented the Bayesian Knowledge Tracing model to calculate probability that a student already knows a skill/knowledge component(KC) before solving the question to which that skill is relevant.
 I have also calculated the probability that student will perform a correct action on the question by using the correct performance equation
+4. In this Code, classification algorithm is implemented on the Dataset.
+Before classification, data is randomly balanced.
+   Classification algorithms predict whether a student is ONTASK or OFFTASK.
+Which is done in two ways:
+      o By splitting the data in 70/30 train-test split o By using 10-fold cross-validation
+   Performance Evaluation is also performed to compare the results of all algorithms